Hats-Protocol/proposal-hatter/docs/spec.md

 One‑time setup (DAO owners on the Safe):

 1) Enable the AllowanceModule on the Safe (UI or programmatically).
-2) Add spending limits for Proposal Hatter:
+2) Add Proposal Hatter as a delegate and set spending limits for it:
    - For each asset (ETH and specific ERC‑20s), set a limit (one‑time or periodic) large enough for near‑term operations.
    - Automate top‑ups as part of DAO ops cadence if desired.
 3) (Optional) Attach Zodiac Roles Modifier to the Safe to further constrain which modules/selectors are callable.